pagkly/Zed/Investopedia3/What Is Reinvestment Risk.md

 ## Real World Example of Reinvestment Risk

 For example, Company A issues callable bonds with an 8% interest rate.
 Interest rates subsequently drop to 4%, presenting the company with an opportunity to borrow at a much lower rate.
-As a result, the company calls the bonds, pays each investor their share of principal and a small [call premium](https://www.investopedia.com/terms/c/callpremium.asp), and issues new callable bonds with a 4% interest rate.
+As a result, the company calls the bonds, pays each investor their share of principal and a small [[call premium]](https://www.investopedia.com/terms/c/callpremium.asp), and issues new callable bonds with a 4% interest rate.
 Investors may reinvest at the lower rate or seek other securities with higher interest rates.